daniellionel01/gleam_routing/README.md

 ## Introduction

 This is a package to generate a typesafe router for a gleam web server.
-It also provides static analysis to ensure you have not missed adding a route.

 It also provides a typesafe method of linking to paths, so you don't link to invalid pages.